‘It Is Time To Break Up America’ Declares Journalist Kurt Eichenwald On Twitter

 “I know people think, ‘This is insane!’
 No, it’s not.
 For much of my life, the Soviet Union was an impenetrable fortress, a monolith.
 Then, it fell and broke into multiple countries.
 The unsustainable is not sustainable.
 Red America hates blue America.
 They want to kill us,” continued Eichenwald.

-The journalist called out the Republican leadership for failing to call out the president for his unusual behavior.
+The journalist called out the Republican leadership for failing to criticize the president for his unusual behavior.
 He pointed out that some seemed willing to tear apart democracy in the U.S. to keep their jobs.
-After that, Eichenwald pointed out that the so-called red states would be surprised to find out how much money they received from the blue states if they chose to try to make a go of things independently.
+After that, Eichenwald noted that the so-called red states would be surprised to find out how much money they received from the blue states if they chose to try to make a go of things independently.

 He concluded that the U.S. could choose to break up in an orderly manner or wait until it became fully unsustainable as it did with the Soviets.

 The tweets received some attention, with more than 2,100 Twitter users hitting the “like” button and several hundred retweeting the ideas.
 Hundreds also took the time to respond.
-One person expressed surprise that nobody had stepped up to give a rousing speech urging Republicans to save the union, but Eichenwald reiterated that the country is unsavable.
+One person expressed surprise that nobody had stepped up to give a rousing speech urging Republicans to save the union, but Eichenwald reiterated that the country cannot be saved.

 Others, who identified as progressives living in conservative areas, complained that the author’s words weren’t helpful.
 A few also pointed out that Eichenwald’s firm statements minimized the stand that Republicans at the local and state levels have taken amid death threats they’ve received for stating that the election was free and fair.
-People like Georgia election official Gabriel Sterling who condemned President Trump for failing to call for those threatening violence to stop.
+Per WSAV, one such person was Georgia election official Gabriel Sterling, who condemned President Trump for failing to call for those threatening violence to stop.